Jason Calacanis: Angel investing

 In 2009, Calacanis founded the Open Angel Forum, an event that connects early-stage startups with angel investors.
 The forum was the culmination of a series of public comments by Calacanis questioning the ethics of pay-to-pitch angel forums.
 Calacanis believes startups shouldn't have to pay to pitch angel investors, calling out fees that can range from $1,000 to $8,000 for a single 10- or 15-minute presentation.
 Calacanis is an angel investor in Robinhood, Wealthfront, Uber, Desktop Metal, Datastax, Thumbtack, Superhuman and Trello.

 Calacanis raised a $10 million fund for his own venture investment firm to invest in startups that emerged from the Launch conference.
 Limited partners in the fund include David Sacks.

 Following the success of the Launch conference, Calacanis declared his intent to get closer and more involved in the new ventures that emerged from that conference.
 The level of investment was around $25,000 to $100,000 in five to 10 startups per year.

+In 2016, Calacanis was banned from attending Y Combinator's Demo Day.
+According to a post on Hacker News by then-president of Y Combinator Sam Altman, the decision to exclude Calacanis was driven by feedback received from YC founders regarding their interactions with him.

 Calacanis publicly announced in 2018 that he had sold all of his Facebook stock, expressing sharp criticism of company CEO and co-founder Mark Zuckerberg on the Too Embarrassed to Ask podcast.
 He called Zuckerberg "completely immoral" in how he runs the business and said, "No founder should ever sell a company to him."

 Calacanis authored a book titled "Angel: How to Invest in Technology Startups—Timeless Advice from an Angel Investor Who Turned $100,000 into $100,000,000" on angel investing published by HarperCollins in 2017.

 In 2018, Calacanis invested in Calm, a meditation app that is valued at $1 billion.

 Podcasting

 This Week in Startups

-This Week in Startups is a weekly podcast created and hosted by American internet entrepreneur and angel investor Jason Calacanis.
+This Week in Startups is a weekly podcast created and hosted by Calacanis.
 The Wall Street Journal contributor Cecilie Rohwedder described the podcast as "an influential Web series filmed in the U.S."

 History

 Plans for the podcast were announced on March 16, 2009, through a blog post.
 The 60-minute program premiered on May 1, 2009, featuring Brian Alvey, CEO and founder of the content management and hosting system Crowd Fusion, as its first guest.
-The show is one of the longest running podcasts on the topic of startups and angel investing.
+The earliest episode on YouTube dates back to June 3rd, 2010 titled "This Week in Venture Capital - Mark Suster and Jason Calacanis.